Dirac-harmonic maps with potential: Introduction and Results

 In order to define Dirac-harmonic maps with potential assume that \(V\colon \Sigma M\otimes\phi^\ast TN\times N\to\R\) is a function which we assume to be smooth in the following.

 The central object in this article is the action functional

 where we use the subscript \(P\) to highlight the presence of the potential \(V(\phi,\psi)\).

-Before we turn to the mathematical analysis of the action functional \eqref{action-functional} let us give a mathematical wishlist of what the potential \(V(\phi,\psi)\) could achieve: \begin{enumerate} \item The potential \(V(\phi,\psi)\) removes the indefinite character of the action functional \eqref{action-functional} such that \(S_P(\phi,\psi)\) is now bounded from below.
-Moreover, the potential can help in establishing an existence result for critical points of \eqref{action-functional}. \item The potential also ensures that critical points of \eqref{action-functional} can be stable in the sense that the second variation is positive under certain geometric or analytic assumptions. \item The regularity theory for weak solutions of the Dirac-harmonic map system (which are the critical points of \eqref{action-functional} in the case of a vanishing potential) also applies to the critical points of \eqref{action-functional}. \item The potential respects the invariance under diffeomorphisms on the domain and also under conformal transformations in the case of a two-dimensional domain manifold. \end{enumerate}
+Before we turn to the mathematical analysis of the action functional \eqref{action-functional} let us give a mathematical wish list of what the potential \(V(\phi,\psi)\) could achieve: \begin{enumerate} \item The potential \(V(\phi,\psi)\) removes the indefinite character of the action functional \eqref{action-functional} such that \(S_P(\phi,\psi)\) is now bounded from below.
+Moreover, the potential can help in establishing an existence result for critical points of \eqref{action-functional}. \item The potential also ensures that critical points of \eqref{action-functional} are stable in the sense that the second variation is positive under certain geometric or analytic assumptions. \item The regularity theory for weak solutions of the Dirac-harmonic map system (which are the critical points of \eqref{action-functional} in the case of a vanishing potential) also applies to the critical points of \eqref{action-functional}. \item The potential respects the invariance under diffeomorphisms on the domain and also under conformal transformations in the case of a two-dimensional domain manifold. \end{enumerate}

-Even without going into the mathematical details one should expect that there cannot be a potential \(V(\phi,\psi)\) that satisfies all items of the above wishlist.
-For example, if we have a potential that growth strong enough to suppress the negative eigenvalues of the twisted Dirac operator \(\D\) then we cannot expect it to be integrable in the Sobolev spaces that are used in the regularity analysis of weak Dirac-harmonic maps.
+Even without going into the mathematical details one should expect that there cannot be a potential \(V(\phi,\psi)\) that satisfies all items of the above wish list.
+For example, if we have a potential that is able to suppress the negative eigenvalues of the twisted Dirac operator \(\D\) then we cannot expect it to be integrable in the Sobolev spaces that are used in the regularity analysis of weak Dirac-harmonic maps.

+The inclusion of a fine-tuned potential term turned out to be very helpful in order to derive existence results for perturbed versions of Dirac-harmonic maps as was done in \cite{MR2860404,MR3978518,isobe2017morse}.
+However, one still needs highly sophisticated techniques from the calculus of variation in order to achieve such results.